-- Staining or stripping wood floors or furniture
+- · Staining or stripping wood floors or furniture

-- Painting
+- · Painting or wall-papering

-- Wall papering

 - Using adhesives

 Storing the unit in a plastic bag during any of the above projects will protect the sensors from damage.
 Do not place near a diaper pail.

 WARNING: Reinstall the Smoke/CO Alarm as soon as possible to assure continuous protection.